Danzy Senna: Early life and education

 Danzy Senna was born and raised in Boston, Massachusetts, the middle child of three.
-Senna is the daughter of an interracial couple - a white mother and a Black father - who came from markedly different class backgrounds.
+Senna is the daughter of an interracial couple—a white mother and a Black father—who came from markedly different class backgrounds.
 Senna's mother, the late poet and novelist Fanny Howe, was the daughter of Mark DeWolfe Howe, who taught at his alma mater, Harvard Law School, and Mary Manning, an Irish playwright and writer who emigrated from Dublin to the United States in 1935.

 Senna's father is Carl Senna, a former editor at Beacon Press, and teacher at Tufts University.
 He edited The Fallacy of IQ, (1973) a scholarly work on racial bias and standardized testing, and is the author of The Black Press and the Struggle for Civil Rights (1993).
 He was raised by his mother, a Black jazz piano player, but never knew his father, a Mexican boxer.
 Born in Louisiana, Senna lived for a portion of his childhood in Montgomery, Alabama, and was 10 years old when his mother moved to Boston with him and his sibling.
 There they lived in a Roxbury housing project.

-Senna's parents married in 1968, the year after interracial marriage became legal.
+Senna's parents married in 1968.
 Senna, the second child, was born in 1970.
 The couple divorced in 1976.
 Senna has an older sister and younger brother.

 Growing up, Senna and her siblings spent time with each of their parents.
 As Senna later noted in an interview related to publication of her memoir, Where Did You Sleep Last Night?
 (2009), their father wanted "to hammer racial consciousness home to his three light-skinned children"; all have identified as Black.

-In her early years, Senna attended Boston Public Schools, as well as attending the Elma Lewis School of Fine Arts in Roxbury, an independent school founded to provide Boston's Black community with an education in the arts.
+In her early years, Senna attended Boston Public Schools, and the Elma Lewis School of Fine Arts in Roxbury, an independent school founded to provide Boston's Black community with an education in the arts.
 She and her sister are both alumni of METCO, Boston's racial desegregation busing program.
 Senna graduated from Brookline High School in 1988.

 Senna earned her BA degree in American Studies from Stanford University.
 She wrote her honors thesis on the works of writers Nella Larsen, James Weldon Johnson, and William Faulkner.
 She received her MFA in creative writing from the University of California, Irvine, where she wrote her first novel, Caucasia (1998).
-It has won multiple awards and become required reading for many college courses.
+It has won awards and become required reading for some college courses.